marcouderzo/CSDemoParser/Worklog.md

 ```

 As you can see, the first chunck seems to be the descending part of the crouch action, from `64.062561` to `46.044968`.
 The second one is the ascending part, from `47.671555` back to `64.062561`.
 So we assume that the `64.062561` value represents the standing state, and `46.044968` represents the crouched state.

-We came up with a solution to simulate this game event in a seamless way.
-Check the "Modifying the Parser" section for more information.

 **Player Death**